A weak inequality in fractional homogeneous Sobolev spaces: Preliminaries

 where $C_5=C_5(n)$.
 This is a contradiction, therefore $\Omega$ must be a proper subset of $\bbbr^n$.
-Now because $\Omega$ satisfies all the conditions of Lemma \ref{lemma1}, we apply Lemma \ref{lemma1} to $\Omega$ and obtain a collection of pairwise disjoint cubes $\{I_j\}_j$ and $\Omega=\bigcup_j I_j$.
+Now because $\Omega$ satisfies all the conditions of Lemma \ref{lemma1}, we apply Lemma \ref{lemma1} to $\Omega$ and obtain a collection of cubes $\{I_j\}_j$ having disjoint interiors, and $\Omega=\bigcup_j I_j$.
 By (\ref{eq24}), we have